hozzjss/gplanet-task/README.md

-# GPlanet Task
+# gplanet-task

 ## Setup

-Be sure to have the latest lts versions of node and npm installed
+be sure to have the latest version of node and npm

+run `npm install` to install all dependencies

 ## Build

-run `npm run build` to build to dist directory
+run `npm run build` to build the project

-## Dev Server
+## Dev server

-to run development server run `npm start`
+run `npm start` for development server